Jnyy612/codenection-2026/README.md

 **Primary stakeholder**

--University students
+- University students

 **Secondary stakeholders**

--Friends and family
+- Friends and family
--Part-time employers
+- Part-time employers
--Universities and lecturers
+- Universities and lecturers
--Project teammates
+- Project teammates

 The application mainly focuses on university students because they are the users who need to make everyday decisions about deadlines, study time, work, personal responsibilities and recovery.